Willow Springs Recovery - Austin, Texas

 - Mindfulness meditation (MM).
-A method to avoid automatic behaviors (such as substance abuse) is by remaining calmly fixated on the present moment, either by focusing on one object or stimulus or being gently aware of all surrounding stimuli.
+A method to avoid automatic behaviors (such as substance use disorder) is by remaining calmly fixated on the present moment, either by focusing on one object or stimulus or being gently aware of all surrounding stimuli.

 - Neurofeedback.
 Also known as EEG (electroencephalographic) biofeedback, you learn to self-regulate alcohol or drug cravings as electrodes monitor brain waves and beep (reward) the desired frequencies.

 - Massage therapy.
-The manipulation of the muscles and soft tissues to ease pain, stress, anxiety, and other mental health issues associated with substance abuse.
+The manipulation of the muscles and soft tissues to ease pain, stress, anxiety, and other mental health issues associated with substance use disorder.
 This increases the availability of neurotransmitters (dopamine, serotonin).
 It also provides needed human touch and empathy.

 - Art, dance, and music therapy.
 The use of creative expression to persuade people to get in and stay in rehab.